JarrodJ83/LowKey/Readme.md

 ```

 ## LowKey CQRS
-Building blocks for implementing CQRS to allow easy cross cutting concerns (validation, transactions, validation, resiliency, etc) to be implemented.
+Building blocks for implementing CQRS to allow easy cross cutting concerns to be implemented.

 ```
 ICommandHandler<TCmd>